ajs17/memills/content/people/mills-edward-hallock-1819-family/gould-ellen.md

 {{% mefig "conant-gertrude-1" "300" "img,link" /%}}

 However, as the following reporting makes clear, the relationship between Emily and Ellen seems considerably more than that of employer and employee.
 As Hannah and Ellen were members of the W. C. T. U. at that time, and Emily likely was too (there is only documentation for her as a member in a 1917 directory, and the newspapers never explicitly say she is a member) they were very likely well acquainted before Ellen moved in, and it appears they would live together for more than a decade during which every major area of their lives seemed to have been intertwined, including many temperance and prayer meetings in the home.
 Ellen would tend the house and mind the store, and she and Emily also socialized together, although I don't know how regularly.
 The women were only a decade apart in age.

-The first (presumed) mention I have of Ellen in connection to Emily is an entry made by Emily in the sales journal of <a href="{{% relref "features/me-mills" %}}"> E. H. Mills general store</a>: 1908, Jan 23, Sewing by Mrs. Gould, 0.75.

 {{% mefig "1917-03-20-ithaca-journal" "400" /%}}
 {{% mefig "1917-12-13-ithaca-journal" "400" /%}}